bryandevelops/Hangedman/README.md

 **Hangman** is a guessing game played in the browser where players are tasked with guessing letters to form a secret word.
 The object of Hangman is to guess the secret word before the stick figure is hung.
 The player takes turns selecting letters to narrow the word down.

 ## Rules
+- The player clicks 'Start Game' and selects a difficulty
-- The player clicks 'Start Game' followed by 'Confirm' to initiate a new game
+- The player clicks 'Confirm' to initiate a new game
 - The player clicks on a letter on the visual keyboard to guess a letter
 - If the guessed letter is in the word,
   - the blank spaces of the secret word are filled with the guessed letter at the corresponding positions